kepiej/mortgage_sim/README.md

 - `fixed mensualities`: fixed monthly payments containing a variable mix of capital and interest over the period of the mortgage.
 - `variable linear capital`: monthly payment consists of a variable capital payment that increases/decreases with a fixed amount $\delta$ each period and interest on outstanding capital. $\delta$ is determined automatically based on the desired initial payment, the initial interest rate and the length of the mortgage.

+In case of a variable mortgage, the worst-case outcome is simulated: the interest rate jumps to the highest level at the first mortgage revision and stays there until the end of the mortgage.

 This is an educational project for me to learn Rust.